quantumlib/Cirq/docs/dev/triage.md

 The following are the kind of issues that Cirq uses:

-* `kind/bug-report` - the user found a bug
+* `kind/bug-report` the user found a bug
-* `kind/feature-request` - for new functionality
+* `kind/feature-request` for new functionality
-* `kind/question` - in case an issue turns out to be a question, please mark it with kind/question and close it after answering.
+* `kind/question` in case an issue turns out to be a question, please mark it with kind/question and close it after answering.
 Also point the user to Quantum Computing Stack Exchange for usage questions and to cirq-dev@googlegroups.com list instead for contribution related questions.
-* `kind/health` - For CI/testing/release process/refactoring/technical debt items
+* `kind/health` For CI/testing/release process/refactoring/technical debt items
-* `kind/docs` - documentation problems, ideas, requests
+* `kind/docs` documentation problems, ideas, requests
-* `kind/roadmap-item` - for higher level roadmap items to capture conversations and feedback (not for project tracking)
+* `kind/roadmap-item` for higher level roadmap items to capture conversations and feedback (not for project tracking)
-* `kind/task` - for tracking progress on larger efforts
+* `kind/task` for tracking progress on larger efforts

 For most issues there are phases of

-* **triage** - do we want to take on this task at all -,
+* **triage** do we want to take on this task at all,
-* **prioritization** - how urgent it is -,
+* **prioritization** how urgent it is,
 * identifying feature **area**,
 * signalling **difficulty**,
 * signalling **work**,